• Skip to primary navigation

 Let's discuss the ingredients in these peanut butter banana oatmeal cookies, as well as possible substitutions!

-overhead photo of the ingredients in this Peanut Butter Banana Cookies recipe
+overhead photo of the labeled ingredients in this Peanut Butter Banana Cookies recipe

 • Overripe bananas.
 Make sure your bananas are ripe and sweet.
 If using bananas that have been previously frozen, thaw them in the microwave or at room temperature before using in this recipe.